amirkarimi/e-ink-clock/README.md

 ## Setup

 I used [Raspberry Pi Zero W](https://www.raspberrypi.com/products/raspberry-pi-zero-w/) so I had to solder the header pins and then connect it to the display.
-It wasn't hard and there are a few tutorial for it.
-I also installed a minimal terminal only Pi OS and connected on it using SSH but there are other ways to do work with your Pi.
+There are a few tutorial for it, it's easy.
+I also installed a minimal Pi OS on my Raspberry Pi and connected to it using SSH but there are other ways to work with your Pi.

+To load weather information you need to:

+1. [Sign up](https://home.openweathermap.org/users/sign_up) with open weather API to get your `wather-api-key`.
+It's free.
+2. Use Google map to [get your location latitude and longitude](https://www.wikihow.com/Get-Latitude-and-Longitude-from-Google-Maps).

-To deploy on your Raspberry Pi:
+Then deploy the script on your Raspberry Pi:

-1. Install Inky's: `curl https://get.pimoroni.com/inky | bash`
+1. Install Inky's: `curl https://get.pimoroni.com/inky | bash`.
+2. Install dependencies: `pip install typer`.
-1. Copy [clock.py](clock.py) and [fonts](./fonts) folder (or only the used font in the script) to your Pi
+3. Copy [clock.py](clock.py) and [fonts](./fonts) folder (or only the used font in the script) to your Pi.
-1. Setup cron to run it every minute:
+4. Setup cron to run it every minute:
     - `sudo crontab -e`
-    - Add this line at the end of the opened file and save it: `* * * * * python {clock.py-absolute-path}`
+    - Add this line at the end of the opened file and save it: `* * * * * python {clock.py-absolute-path} -- {weather-api-key} {latitude} {longitude}` (don't forget `--`, otherwise negative numbers for lat and long parameter wouldn't work)
-1. You've got a clock and a script that can update its display.
+5. You've got a clock and a script that can update its display.
 Limitation is your imagination!